rahularya50/EE16B-Notes/README.md

 # EE16B-Notes

-This repo contains my notes for Module 1 of EE 16B.
+This repo contains my notes for EE 16B.

 I compile the .tex files using pdftex, and embed graphics as .pdf.